rangle/ngCourse2/handout/architect/10_ways_to_misuse_angular.md

 any operators or transformations that occurred in a base observable are passed on to any subsequent "child" or "branch" observables.

-FIXME: Is it worth providing an example of what attempting to use the async pipe with multiple properties could make your templates look like?

 ## 3. Using the Raw `Http` Service

 Angular provides an `Http` service,